astronomer/docs/learn/airflow-great-expectations.md

     $ pip install great-expectations
     ```

-2. Initialize a new GX project in your Astro project's `include` folder.
+2. Initialize a new GX project in your Astro project `include` folder.

     ```sh
     $ great_expectations init
     ```

-3. Create a new file in the `include/great_expectations/expectations` called `strawberry_suite.json` and copy and paste the following code into the file:
+3. Create a new file in your `include/great_expectations/expectations` folder called `strawberry_suite.json` and copy and paste the following code into the file:

     ```json
     {